Hal Ashby: 1979–1988: Later films

 Initially set to helm Tootsie after two years of negotiations and Ashby-directed wig and makeup tests, Lorimar executives blocked him from working on the film because part of the pre-production period overlapped with final work on the long-gestating Lookin' to Get Out, which was eventually recut by the studio when Ashby's work was deemed to be unsatisfactory.
 (Decades later, Ashby's cut was rediscovered and released on DVD in 2009.)
 As Dustin Hoffman had not offered a "formal commitment" to the production at the time of Ashby's dismissal, the director forfeited his $1.5 million fee.
 While post-production of Lookin' to Get Out continued, Lorimar permitted Ashby to film The Rolling Stones' 1981 American tour documentary, Let's Spend the Night Together, the director was a longtime fan of the group.
 He collapsed before the final filmed concert at Sun Devil Stadium in Tempe, Arizona, on December 13, 1981.
 Although Jeff Wexler said Ashby was "partying way beyond his capabilities with the Stones," Caleb Deschanel has said that Ashby (who directed the concert shoot on a gurney) simply had the flu.
 The film was well-received but gained little traction during a limited theatrical release.
 In September 1983, Ashby directed Solo Trans, a Neil Young concert video that was released the following year.

 The Slugger's Wife, with a screenplay written by Neil Simon, was a critical and commercial failure.
 Ashby (whose cocaine use had accelerated throughout the shoot) was fired after delivering a 20-minute rough cut of the beginning of the film that included almost no dialogue.
 When the Oliver Stone-written 8 Million Ways to Die fared similarly at the box office, Ashby's post-production process was considered to be such a liability that he was fired by the production company on the final day of principal photography.

 Attempting to turn a corner in his declining career, Ashby stopped using drugs, trimmed his hair and beard, and began to frequently attend Hollywood parties wearing a navy-blue blazer so as to suggest that he was once again employable.
 Despite these efforts, he could only find work as a television director, helming one of three pilots for Beverly Hills Buntz, an unsuccessful Hill Street Blues spinoff starring Dennis Franz.
 He also directed Jake's Journey, a sword and sorcery fantasy conceived by Graham Chapman.

 Personal life and death

 Longtime friend Warren Beatty advised Ashby to seek medical care after he complained of various ailments, including undiagnosed phlebitis.
 He was soon diagnosed with pancreatic cancer that rapidly spread to his lungs, colon, and liver.
+In the last five months of his life, he had been in and out of hospitals for treatment; he had been working on developing a film called Hand Carved Coffins even when sick.
 Ashby died on December 27, 1988, at his home in Malibu, California.